The architecture is the deliverable. The components are the evidence.

 When the buyer is comparing across the cluster and architecture-grade is one of several possible shapes for the engagement.

-Ready to put your component library on a defensible architecture?
+We put your component library on a defensible architecture.

 Six to ten weeks.
 Token pipeline, framework adapters, component contract, AAA-bucket floor, CEM, signed architecture document.
 Anchored on the HELiX reference implementation.